A Note on Rational Cuspidal curves on $\mathbb{Q}$-Homology Projective Planes: Notation and Preliminaries

 The following lemma is useful in proving Theorem \ref{main} (3).

 \begin{lemma} If $\sk(\s-D)=-\infty$, then $\sk(\s-D-E)=-\infty$. \end{lemma} \begin{proof} Before we begin the proof, we describe the structure of $D$ when $C$ is uni-cuspidal.
 There is a unique $(-1)$-curve in $D$, which we denote by $H$, such that its branching number is three.
 The proper transform $C'$ of $C$ is one of the branches of $H$.
 Let $T_2$ and $T_3$ denote the other two branches of $H$.
-It is easy to see that one of these two (say $T_2$) is a linear chain of rational curves and the other branch, say $T_3$, is a tree of rational curves such that every branch of $T_3$ has branching number three(\cite{orevkov02}, Proposition 3.2).
+It is easy to see that one of these two (say $T_2$) is a linear chain of rational curves and the other branch, say $T_3$, is a tree of rational curves such that every branch of $T_3$ has branching number three(\cite[Proposition 3.2]{orevkov02}).
 We will use this description implicitly in the arguments that follow.\\

 By a result of Koras and Palka(\cite{koras13}), $\sk(\s-D-E) < 2$.
 Suppose that $\sk(\s-D-E) \geq 0$.
 By \cite[Theorem 5.1]{palka12}, $S-C$ has an untwisted $\C^*$-fibration $f$ over $\A^1$ such that the fiber at infinity can be assumed to be smooth and $f$ has two singular fibers.
-One of the singular fibers is a punctured affine line $\C^*$ with suitable multiplicity and the other consists of two $\C$'s meeting in a cyclic singular point.
+One of the singular fibers (say $F_1$) is a non-reduced punctured affine line $\C^*$ and the other (say $F_2$) consists of two $\C$'s meeting in a cyclic singular point.
 Furthermore, both $\C$'s have multiplicity at least two.
 The $\C^*$-fibration is naturally extended to $\s-D$ and the extended action is also denote by $f$.
 We will derive a contradiction by showing that such a $\C^*$-fibration cannot exist on $\s-D$.\\

 We claim that $f$ is again extended to a $\p^1$-fibration on $\s$.
 If not, then $f$ has a base point on $D$.
 Let $D'$ be the total transform of $D$ under the resolution of base locus.
 It is clear that the $(-1)$-curve resulting from the last blow up will be one of the horizontal components of $D'$ to $f$ which has branching number at most two.
-This is a contradiction to the description of the $\C^*$-fibration by Palka (Figure 3, pp.450, \cite{palka12}) where each horizontal component has branching number three.
+This is a contradiction to the description of the $\C^*$-fibration by Palka (\cite[Figure 3, pp.450]{palka12}) where each horizontal component has branching number three.
+Indeed, if one of the horizontal components do not have branching number 3, then $F_1$ would be reduced, contrary to the assertion ($\mu,\tilde{\mu} \geq 2$) in \cite[Theorem 5.1]{palka12}.
 Thus $f$ has no base points on $D$.\\

 The extended $\p^1$-fibration on $\s$ is also denoted by $f$.
 A fiber of $f$ is contained in $D$.
 We denote this fiber by $R$.
 The fiber $R$ is reducible because $D$ does not contain an irreducible component with self intersection 0 and branching number two.
 Clearly $R$ contains a $(-1)$-curve.
 Furthermore, the only components of $D$ that can possibly have self intersection $-1$ are $C'$ and $H$.\\